aniknia/Akscii/README.md

     - [ ] Convert grayscale to ascii
   - [ ] Advanced (tbd)
 - [ ] Data Logging: Provides detailed, human-readable logs of the image data for debugging and analysis.
+  - [x] Output program health
+  - [ ] Decompression Logs
+    - [ ] Output basic information from decompressed JPEG
+    - [x] Output verbose information from decompressing JPEG
+  - [ ] Reconstruction Logs
-  - [x] Output basic information from decompressed Jpeg
+    - [ ] Output basic information from decompressed JPEG
-  - [ ] Output verbose information during recontruction process
+    - [ ] Output verbose information from decompressing JPEG

 ## Architecture

 Akscii is organized into several key components:
-- Image Loader: Reads the JPEG file and extracts raw image data.
-- Decompression Engine: Implements the JPEG decompression algorithm from scratch.
+- Decoder Module: Reads the JPEG file and extracts raw image data then implements the JPEG decompression algorithm from scratch.
 - ASCII Converter: Maps image pixels to ASCII characters to create the final art.
 - Logging Module: Provides comprehensive logging of the image data, offering insights into the decompression and conversion processes.